Thou shalt not take the name of the Lord thy God in vain

 "Thou shalt not take the name of the thy God in vain" (KJV; also "You shall not make wrongful use of the name of the Lord your God" (NRSV) and variants, לֹא תִשָּׂא אֶת-שֵׁם-יהוה אֱלֹהֶיךָ לַשָּׁוְא) is the second or third (depending on numbering) of God's Ten Commandments to man in Judaism and Christianity.

 Exodus 20:7 and Deuteronomy 5:11 read:

 Thou shalt not take the name of the thy God in vain; for the will not hold him guiltless that taketh his name in vain.

-Based on this commandment, Second Temple Judaism by the Hellenistic period developed a taboo of pronouncing the name Yahweh at all, resulting in the replacement of the Tetragrammaton by "Adonai" (literally "my lord") in pronunciation.
+Based on this commandment, Second Temple Judaism by the Hellenistic period developed a taboo of pronouncing the name YHWH (reconstructed by modern scholars as Yahweh) at all, resulting in the replacement of the Tetragrammaton by "Adonai" (literally "my lord") in pronunciation.

-In the Hebrew Bible itself, the commandment is directed against abuse of the name of God, not against any use; there are numerous examples in the Hebrew Bible and a few in the New Testament where God's name is called upon in oaths to tell the truth or to support the truth of the statement being sworn to, and the books of Daniel and Revelation include instances where an angel sent by God invokes the name of God to support the truth of apocalyptic revelations.
-God himself is presented as swearing by his own name ("As surely as I live …") to guarantee the certainty of various events foretold through the prophets.
+Throughout most of Jewish and Christian history, the commandment in the Hebrew Bible has been understood to be prohibiting the misuse of God's name via abusive speech, false oaths, or magical invocations; but not about the use of the name itself.
+More recent scholarship has argued the original meaning of the command is not related to using God's personal name irreverently, but the misrepresentation of God's identity by Israel.